Knoll’s Law of Media Accuracy: Remember that Not Everything in the News Is True

 Essentially, Knoll’s law suggests that people often assume that everything they hear in the media is true, except for cases where they’re familiar enough with the story in order to be able to identify the errors it contains, even though the existence of such cases suggests that the media gets other things wrong too.

-For example, Knoll’s law suggests that someone might watch a news story about an event that they were personally involved with, and notice that the story is full of errors, but then forget that these types of errors exist when watching news stories about other events, with which they’re not as familiar.
+For example, this suggests that someone might notice that a news story about an event they were personally involved with is full of errors, but then forget that these errors exist when watching news stories about other events.

 Knoll’s law is beneficial to understand, since it has important implications regarding how we consume and assess information that is presented to us both by media organizations and by other people in general.
 As such, in the following article you will learn more about Knoll’s law, and see what you can do in order to account for it effectively.